Do I need a special licence to drive a vehicle which isn't a car?

 What is a "Fit and Proper person" check?

-A fit and proper person check will take your background into consideration to see if there is any reason why you would not be suited for the type of driving you want to do.
-The NZTA do a Police vetting check to find out whether any of the following apply to you:
+This is a check into your background to see if there is any reason why you would not be suited for the type of driving you want to do.
+The New Zealand Transport Agency (NZTA) does a Police vetting check to find out whether any of the following apply to you: